SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

     >>> The integer value of 三 is 3.

 ..
-TODO: The initialization of integerValue can be removed once the REPL supports uninitialized variables.
+TODO: The initialization of integerValue can be removed once the REPL supports uninitialized named values.

 This example checks ``numberSymbol`` to see if it is a Latin, Arabic, Chinese or Thai symbol for